Fitbit Sense 2 vs Versa 4: What's the difference between these two smartwatches?

 Fitbit Sense 2 vs Versa 4: An overview

-The Fitbit Sense 2 and Versa 4 are very similar - from design to features, you can't go wrong with either device.
+The Fitbit Sense 2 and Versa 4 are very similar - from design to features, so you can't go wrong with either device.
 The core difference, however, is in the focus.
 The Sense 2 is more of an overall health and wellness tracker focusing on holistic wellbeing through improved sleep and limited stress, as well as more exercise and daily movement.
-The Versa 4 has many of the same relaxation tools, sleep and stress insights but it prioritises fitness, with the workout modes available in one easy swipe.
+The Versa 4 has many of the same relaxation tools with sleep and stress insights but it prioritises fitness, with the workout modes available in one easy swipe.

-The Fitbit Versa 4 is cheaper than the Sense 2 but as much as £100 in some cases, so it's certainly worth weighing up the pros and cons of both before making a decision.
+The Fitbit Versa 4 is cheaper than the Sense 2 by as much as £100 in some cases, so it's certainly worth weighing up the pros and cons of both before making a decision.

 Design